swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

     main()
 ```

+The script does the following:

+* Prepare the datasets: drop columns that are not part of the drift feature set
+  (`true_label` from the reference, `timestamp`, `request_id`, `date`, and
+  `trace_id` from the current data) and unpack the `embedding` list into one
+  column per dimension.

-Scalar image features and prediction statistics are mapped as numerical columns,
+* Map column roles: scalar features and prediction statistics are numerical,
-`predicted_label` as categorical, and the embedding dimensions as the
+  `predicted_label` is categorical, and the embedding dimensions form the
+  `image_embedding` group.

-`image_embedding` group. `DataDriftPreset` tests each scalar and categorical
+* Configure drift detection: `DataDriftPreset` checks scalar and categorical
-column for drift, and `EmbeddingsDrift` runs Evidently's model-based detector on
-the embedding group.
+  columns, and `EmbeddingsDrift` checks the embedding group.
+Thresholds and

-Columns that only exist in one of the datasets are dropped before the report is
-built: `true_label` exists only in the reference data, while `timestamp` and
-`request_id` exist only in production logs.
-Evidently expects embeddings as one
-column per dimension, so the `embedding` list is unpacked.
+  methods are constants at the top of the script and are written into
+  `monitoring/report.json`.

-`Workspace.create` opens an existing workspace or creates a new one, so repeated
+* Persist snapshots: `Workspace.create` opens the existing workspace or creates
-runs keep history in the same place.
+  a new one, so every run keeps its history in `monitoring/workspace`.

 #### Add the build reference stage